 We are committed to keeping your personal information secure and safe.
 Your personal information may be stored as hard copy documents or electronically.
 It is stored in a manner that reasonably protects it from misuse and loss and from unauthorised access, modification or disclosure.

 Some of the ways we do this are:

 When your Personal Information is no longer needed for the purpose for which it was obtained, we will take reasonable steps to destroy or permanently de-identify your Personal Information.
-However, most of the Personal Information is or will be stored in client files which will be kept by us for a maximum of 6 years after expiration of membership.
+However, most of the Personal Information is or will be stored in client files which will be kept by us for a minimum of 6 years.

 We the Entity have defined the social media platforms we are found on in section 1 INTRODUCTION.

 Separate to our policy herein, we also adhere to the privacy conditions related to us and placed upon us by each of the social media platforms.

 Here are the links to the privacy policies provided by the social media platforms we are or may become members of and to other social media platforms which you may find useful;

 You may find it beneficial and/or of interest in reading them, so you can understand on how they protect your data and where applicable any provisions they place upon us the Entity in protecting your data.

 We have processes in place to investigate data breaches involving personal information and will notify you of a data breach where we are required to do so under local legislation or as is otherwise appropriate in the circumstances.